HD 175167

 HD 175167 is a star with an exoplanet companion in the southern constellation of Pavo.
 It is too faint to be visible with the naked eye at an apparent visual magnitude of 8.01.
-The system is located at a distance of 232 light years from the Sun based on parallax measurements, and it is drifting further away with a radial velocity of 5 km/s.
+The star is located at a distance of 232 light-years based on parallax measurements, and it is drifting further away with a radial velocity of 5 km/s.
 It shows a high proper motion, traversing the celestial sphere at an angular rate of 0.190 arcsec yr^{−1}.

 This yellow-hued star has a stellar classification of G5IV/V, which, together with the star's absolute magnitude of 3.88, is consistent with a star that is in the early stages of evolving off the main sequence.
 It has a high metallicity and is spinning with a projected rotational velocity of 2.6 km/s.
 The star has 1.2 times the mass of the Sun and 1.75 times the Sun's girth.
 It is radiating 2.9 times the Sun's luminosity from its photosphere at an effective temperature of 5,635 K.

 Planetary system

 A Jovian planetary companion was discovered in 2010 by a team of the Magellan Planet Search Program, led by Pamela Arriagada.
 Designated HD 175167 b, their Doppler velocity data (taken over a five year period) indicates the planet has an orbital period of 1290 days at a distance of 2.40 AU from the host star with an eccentricity (ovalness) of 0.54.
 Since the inclination of the orbital plane was initially unknown, it was only possible to deduce a lower bound on the planet's mass.
 It is at least 7.8 times as massive as Jupiter.
 In a 2013 paper, Robert A. Wittenmyer and colleagues reviewed the data of this and many other systems with one or two planets for possible additional planets, but were unable to find any evidence of any.
-An astrometric measurement of the planet's inclination and true mass was published in 2022 as part of Gaia DR3, while another 2022 study found a different, lower true mass.